Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Numerical results

 \subsection{Solar abundances}

-In our second example we use the solar elemental abundances given in \citet{lodders19} (see Table 4 there).
-Figure \ref{fig:full solar} shows the velocity profiles of the electrons and the different ions (a), a color chart of ion-ion collision energies (b), and the collision depth of all ions (c).
+In our second case, we use the solar elemental abundances given in \citet{lodders19} (see Table 4 there).
+Figure \ref{fig:solar} shows the shock profile.
 In similarity to the previous example, the hydrogen fluid remains tightly coupled to the electron fluid throughout the shock, but all other ions decouple and form a separate component, with a velocity spread considerably smaller than the relative drift between the $H$ ions and all other ions.
 The collision energies range between practically zero and $20$ MeV, for the shock velocity adopted, and are dominated by collisions of hydrogen with heavy ions.
-Above roughly $5\sim10$ MeV, proton capture reactions for many elements (e.g. C, N and O) are quite rapid, with cross sections in excess of 100 mb (\cite{p_capture}).
+Above roughly $5-10$ MeV, proton capture reactions for many elements (e.g. C, N and O) are quite rapid, with cross sections in excess of 100 mb (\cite{p_capture}).
 We thus anticipate such reactions to ensue at shock velocities $\beta_u\gtrsim0.2$, provided that the relative velocity drifts are maintained for distances comparable to the shock width.
 While there is no detectable signature of H in the spectra of type Ib/c SNe, the progenitors of these SNe might nonetheless contain a small fraction of H (\citealt{Hachinger2012}).
-In fact, study of the confirmed single type Ib progenitor that was detected in pre-explosion images (SN iPTF13bvn), suggests that H constitutes almost 1\% of the progenitor's mass \citep{Gilkis2022}.
+In fact, a study of the confirmed single type Ib progenitor that was detected in pre-explosion images (SN iPTF13bvn), suggests that H constitutes almost 1\% of the progenitor's mass \citep{Gilkis2022}.
 Most of the H mass resides in the outer part of the envelope, where its fraction can reach tens of percents.
-We therefore considered also cases with relative H abundance substantially smaller than solar, specifically, in the range $10^{-5} - 1$ solar.
+We therefore considered also cases with relative H abundance substantially smaller than solar, specifically, in the range $10^{-5} - 1$ solar (Figure \ref{fig:solar_low_H}).
 We find that over this range the ratio between the downstream densities of H and the remaining elements is practically independent of the mass fraction of H ahead of the shock.
 As explained at the end of Sec. \ref{sep}, this is a consequence of the charge neutrality condition and the fact that the agile ion is most affected by the electrostatic field inside the shock.